Home > United States > New York City > The École

 - Digital correspondence with classes at other schools

 When bringing these technologies into the classroom, teachers emphasize the importance of responsible technology use.
-Access to applications and websites is safe and controlled, and each student signs an Ethics and Charter of Usage.
-The École's goal, ultimately, is to ensure that students are comfortable in the use of tools they’ll use every day in high-school, college, and the workplace, but are not solely focused on them during these foundational learning years.
+Access to applications and websites is safe and controlled, and each student signs a use of technology charter.
+Ultimately, The École's goal is to ensure that students are comfortable using tools they’ll use every day in high school, college, and the workplace but are not solely focused on them during these foundational learning years.

 Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online if the school is closed, e.g. during COVID-19 closures)